robinrendle/robinrendle.com/_essays/futures-of-typography.markdown

 Which of these two readers are we designing for?
 Is the reader familiar with the ideas being presented?
 Are they likely to read more about the product or service?
 How do we encourage the right type of reading?
 And how much information is vital – how much is superfluous?
 Our future typography will have to cater to both of these groups of readers.

-For all future readers, there are two separate font technologies that have started to gain traction in browsers lately: variable and color fonts.
+But for all future readers, there are two separate font technologies that have started to gain traction in browsers lately: variable and color fonts.
 And I believe that they signal an interesting shift in typesetting on the web.
-To begin, variable fonts aim to vastly improve web performance and give designers a motley of typographic choices.
-So instead of downloading each specific webfont one-by-one as we do now, with a variable font we can download a single file.

-In the near future our browsers will interpolate all the values in between bold and regular weights, or thin and condensed widths, and present us with an infinite combination of styles in between.
+To begin, variable fonts aim to vastly improve web performance and give designers a motley of typographic choices.[^19] So instead of downloading each specific webfont one-by-one as we do now, with a variable font we can download a single file.
+This means that in the near future our browsers will interpolate all the values in between bold and regular weights, or thin and condensed widths, and present us with an infinite combination of styles in between.

 <div class='cell-b40 cell-t30'>
   <figure class='bg-theme cell-30'>